-32. ULTIMATE PARENT UNDERTAKING AND CONTROLLING PARTY
+31. ULTIMATE PARENT UNDERTAKING AND CONTROLLING PARTY

-The immediate parent undertaking is North West Electricity Networks (Finance) Limited and the ultimate parent undertaking is North West Electricity Networks (Jersey) Limited, a company registered in Jersey.
+The immediate parent undertaking is NWEN Group Limited, a company incorporated and registered in the United Kingdom.
+The ultimate parent undertaking is North West Electricity Networks (Jersey) Limited, a company incorporated and registered in Jersey.
 The address of the ultimate parent company is: Ogier House, The Esplanade, St Helier, Jersey, JE4 9WG.

-This Group is the smallest group in which the results of the Company are consolidated.
+This is the smallest group in which the Company's results are consolidated.

 The largest group in which the results of the Company are consolidated is that headed by North West Electricity Networks (Jersey) Limited.